GoFundMe Provides Refunds To Donors Duped By Viral Campaign

 McClure, D'Amico and Bobbitt were charged with second-degree felonies for allegedly fabricating the story that sparked the GoFundMe, Coffina said.

-"She did not run out of gas on the I-95 off-ramp and he did not spend his last $20 to help her," said Coffina.
+"She did not run out of gas on the I-95 off-ramp, and he did not spend his last $20 to help her," said Coffina.
 "Rather, D'Amico, McClure and Bobbitt conspired to pass off a fake feel-good story that would compel donors to contribute to their cause.
 And it worked in a very big way.
-But it was fictitious and illegal and there are consequences."
+But it was fictitious and illegal, and there are consequences."

-Bobbitt himself had called attention to the deception, when he filed a civil suit against the couple last year, claiming they mismanaged the money that was intended for him.
+Bobbitt himself had called attention to the deception, when he filed a civil suit against the couple this summer, claiming they mismanaged the money that was intended for him.

-Bobbitt's complaint launched a criminal investigation, which lead authorities to discover text messages confirming that the initial story was a hoax.
+Bobbitt's complaint launched a criminal investigation, which led authorities to discover text messages confirming that the initial story was a hoax.

-While some of the money reached the veteran, McClure and D'Amico had spent the majority of the crowd-sourced funds on luxurious vacations, handbags, casino visits and a BMW, as NPR's Vanessa Romo reports.
+While some of the money reached the veteran, McClure and D'Amico had spent the majority of the crowdsourced funds on luxurious vacations, handbags, casino visits and a BMW, as NPR's Vanessa Romo reports.

-GoFundMe promised last month it would refund donors who unwittingly contributed to the couple's personal bank accounts.
+GoFundMe promised last month that it would refund donors who unwittingly contributed to the couple's personal bank accounts.
 The company has said it is also cooperating with law enforcement officials.

-GoFundMe says that cases of misuse are rare on the platform, accounting for less than a tenth of a percent of all campaigns.
+GoFundMe says that cases of misuse are rare on the platform, accounting for less than a 10th of a percent of all campaigns.

 "We have a zero tolerance policy for fraudulent behavior," Whithorne wrote.

-Note: An earlier version of this story incorrectly said Johnny Bobbitt Jr. filed his lawsuit last year.
-It was filed this past summer.